 - Previously visited sites or pages

 You can also combine segments into segment groups and target groups to further determine which visitors you want include in your target audience – or leave out of it.

 For more information about using segments, see Segmentation.

 Creating personalized visitor journeys

-A modification is a real-time change on a web page designed to improve the user experience or usability of a website and guide visitors to complete a conversion.
+A modification is a real-time change to a web page designed to personalize or otherwise improve the user experience of the website and to guide visitors to complete a conversion.
+You can also use modifications to collect usage data from the site.
 Personalized modifications are based on the visitor attributes that can be either rule-based (segmentation) or data-based (machine learning algorithms).

 Personalizing your site with modifications

 - Show personalized content based on the visitor's behavior or context.

 - Add new content, such as product recommendations or content generated from data feeds.